First time mom has an easy, fast water birth in the hospital

 After an hour of being in the water, I called the midwife to update her.
 She said it was up to me, but we could come in and see where things were.
 Again, I didn’t want an unplanned home birth so we decided to go to the hospital.
 My husband pulled the car up to the front of our condo building and came back upstairs to walk down with me.

 At this point, it was just before 1am on February 27th.
 My husband and I took the elevator down and we were smiling at each other with anticipation, excitement, and a little uncertainty.
 The whole way to the hospital I listened to my “Easy First Stage” track.
-I was incredibly relaxed and comfortable; and I was able to easily breathe through my pressure waves with ease.
+I was incredibly relaxed and comfortable and deeply in hypnosis; and I was able to easily breathe through my pressure waves with ease.

 We arrived at the hospital and my midwife checked me.
 I was at 5cm, 80%, and our son’s head was at +1 station.
 This was exactly where I was at the last time I was checked 2 days before (while I was on bed rest, I had to be checked once a week to make sure the pressure waves I was having were not continuing to cause change.)
 She suggested we walk around the unit for an hour to see if there are any changes.